Management of Second Trimester Fetal Loss

 Specific causes can be either maternal or fetal; however, in 50% of cases no direct cause is found.
 Fetal causes include chromosomal and congenital abnormalities.
 Maternal causes include anatomic factors (insufficient cervix and uterine anomalies), immunologic factors, placental abnormalities, infection, thrombophilia and uncontrolled maternal illness.

-Establishing a diagnosis depends on the specific etiology.
 Most cases of second trimester loss will be diagnosed by ultrasonography.
 Further investigation may include amniocentesis, fetal karyotyping, and autopsy.
 Painless, spontaneous cervical dilation (with our without membrane protrusion), is consistent with cervical insufficiency and is diagnosed by history and physical examination.

 Providers should only offer D&E if they are skilled in the procedure and the fetal size is appropriate.
 Risks include hemorrhage, uterine perforation and cervical laceration.
 D&E does not allow for the patient to view or hold an intact fetus or have an autopsy performed, though a diagnosis may frequently be possible from pathologic analysis.